JeremieSiller/telegram_event_notifier/README.md

 A telegram bot which lets you setup notifications for the 42 intra-events

+You can access a running bot here: https://t.me/fourtytwo_events_bot

 ## Table of contents
 1. [About](#about)
 2. [Requirements](#requirements)